-For filers with income above those amounts, the payment amount is reduced by $5 for each $100 above the respective income thresholds.
+For filers with income above those amounts, the payment amount is reduced by $5 for each $100 above the respective income thresholds noted above.

 Social Security recipients and railroad retirees who are otherwise not required to file a tax return are also eligible and will not be required to file a return.

 Single filers with income exceeding $87,000 and $174,000 for joint filers with no children are not eligible.

 For the first round of stimulus payments, non-filers could register online through the IRS to receive payment.
 At this time, the IRS has not reopened this process.
 We expect more information from the IRS on this topic very soon.

 The IRS has already processed payments eligible for direct deposit.
 If the IRS did not have your direct deposit information on file, you should expect to receive your payment by check in the mail sometime during the month of January 2021.

 Generally, if your account is closed and you do not have another deposit account open with us, your EIP direct deposit will be returned to the U.S. Treasury.
 The U.S. Treasury will then mail a paper check to you.

 If your account is closed and you still have another open deposit account with us, we may reroute your EIP direct deposit into the open deposit account.